shuoor/front-end-challenge-1/challenge.md

 ## Rules

 - The product details page can't be static.
-- All details should shown from `products.json`.
+- All details should be shown from `products.json`.

 ## Requirements

-- For each product we have multiple size and sources, you have to show following information must be present on the page:
+- For each product we have multiple size and sources, you have to show following information:
     - Image
     - Name
     - Available Sizes